sagemathinc/cocalc/notes/final_push.md

  [ ] (0:30) make resize use actual top of editor, not computed, in case of title wrap-around.

  [ ] (0:30) push out new version and post message to list

+ [ ] (0:45) make worksheet save persist linked objects

+ [ ] (0:45) re-enable output buffering, since with sync it is too slow sending every print out when doing a big loop.

  ---